 Best Travel Time: February to May, September – November are the best seasons.
-Dec & January are Winter and cold can be snow on the trail, June, July & August are rainy time, trekking can be done but visibility can be poor due to rain and Lukla flight may get canceled.
+Dec & January are Winter and cold can be snow on the trail, June, July & August are rainy time, trekking can be done, but visibility is low due to rain and Lukla flight may get canceled.

-Trip Snippets: 20 days, 4 night’s Kathmandu hotels, 15 nights Trek Lodges, Breakfast in the city and ( Breakfast, Lunch and Dinner) on trek are included
+Trip Snippets: 20 days, four night’s Kathmandu hotels, 15 nights Trek Lodges, Breakfast in the city and ( Breakfast, Lunch, and Dinner) on the trek are included

-Your trek Back pack/duffle bag: Your baggage on trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15kg including your sleeping bag, and down jacket, Other items not required on the trek can be stored in our office or your hotel in Kathmandu

 Transportation: Car/Van in Kathmandu, Flight to Lukla

 Day 01: - Greetings at Kathmandu Airport transfer to hotel.

 We will meet you at Kathmandu Tribhuvan International Airport and transfer to your hotel.
 Where you will have your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program.
 You will have a meeting with your trekking guide and discuss the equipment needed for the trekking, and we will process for the trekking permits.
 If you arrive at night, we will have the same discussion in next day morning after breakfast.

 Day 02: - A full day sightseeing tour of Kathmandu, the capital valley 7 hour tour